Rapid Spin Deceleration of Magnetized Proto-Neutron Stars via Asymmetric Neutrino Emission: The Model

 where the center of the neutron-star is at $\vbr = (0,0,0)$, and all of the integrations are performed along a straight line.

+This simplified Boltzmann equation is adequate for our purpose which is to estimate the relative difference between scattering aligned with the magnetic field vs.~anti-aligned.
+When the neutron star is rotating, however, the neutrino transport should to be treated in the comoving frame of the fluid.
+This causes additional angular momentum loss as we discuss below.

 In this work we utilize an equation of state (EOS) at a fixed temperature and lepton fraction by using the parameter set PM1-L1 \cite{kpcon} for the RMF as in previous work \cite{MKYCR11,MYCHKMR13}.
+When Lambda particles are not included, the PM1-L1 EOS is sufficiently stiff \cite{K-con} to give a maximum neutron star mass with about 2.2 solar-mass which is larger than the value observed for PSR J1614-2230 \cite{T-Solar}.
+When the Lambda particles are included, however, the EOS becomes softer and gives about 1.7 solar-mass as a maximum neutron-star mass.
+This could be resolved, however, if we were to introduce additional repulsive force between the $\Lambda$s \cite{Bednarek11} consistent with hypernuclear data.
+Another possibility would be introducing a repulsive three-body nuclear force.

 We show the baryon density in Fig.~\ref{NtStar}a and the particle fractions in Fig.~\ref{NtStar}b as a function of the neutron-star radius.
-For this figure we assume a neutron star baryonic mass of $M_{NS} = 1.68 M_{\odot}$, a temperature of $T = 20$MeV, and a lepton fraction of $Y_L=0.4$.
-The moment of inertia of the neutron star becomes $I_{NS} = 1.54 \times 10^{45}$ g$\cdot$cm$^2$ or $1.36 \times 10^{45}$ g$\cdot$cm$^2$ with or without lambdas, respectively.
+For this figure we assume a neutron star baryonic mass of $M_{NS} = 1.68 M_{\odot}$, a temperature of $T = 20$ MeV, and a lepton fraction of $Y_L=0.4$.
+The moment of inertia of the neutron star becomes $I_{NS} = 1.54 \times 10^{45}$ g$\cdot$cm$^2$ or $1.36 \times 10^{45}$ g$\cdot$cm$^2$ with or without Lambda particles, respectively.
+We note, however, that magnetic fields of this strength will also slightly increase the neutron star radius due to the additional magnetic pressure.
+The associated increase in the moment of inertia, would therefore decrease slightly the spin down rate estimated here [see Eq.~(\ref{PdotPN}) below].
+Nevertheless, we ignore this effect as our purpose is to estimate the maximum possible spin-down rate from asymmetric neutrino scattering.

-One can see in Figs.~\ref{NtStar}a and \ref{NtStar}b the appearance of lambdas for a baryon density greater than about twice the saturation density of nuclear matter, i.e. $\rho_B \gtrsim 2 \rho_0$, where $\rho_0 \approx 2.7 \times 10^{14}$ g cm$^{-3}$.
-This softens the EOS and leads to an increase in the baryon density and neutrino fraction for $r \lesssim 8$km relative to hadronic matter without lambdas.
+One can see in Figs.~\ref{NtStar}a and \ref{NtStar}b the appearance of Lambdas for a baryon density greater than about twice the saturation density of nuclear matter, i.e. $\rho_B \gtrsim 2 \rho_0$, where $\rho_0 \approx 2.7 \times 10^{14}$ g cm$^{-3}$.
+This softens the EOS and leads to an increase in the baryon density and neutrino fraction for $r \lesssim 8$ km relative to hadronic matter without Lambdas.